wanabanda/wanabanda/README.md

 - 👋 Hi, I’m @wanabanda
-- 👀 I’m interested in game development and programming
+- 👀 I’m interested in game programming and game development
 - 🌱 I’m currently learning unity 3d and rpg core combats
 - 💞️ I’m looking to collaborate on game dev projects
 - 📫 How to reach me wanalbanda@gmail.com